CoffeSiberian/truck-tools/README.md

 # Truck Tools

+> [!WARNING]
+> This application is not yet completely ready so it could have bugs and problems.
+This is why the updates arrive as a pre-release.

 ## Download

 To download and install the application you will first need to download the latest version at the following link <https://github.com/CoffeSiberian/truck-tools/releases/latest>